Imran4424/Machine-Learning-Models/README.md

 Now, What is Bayes Theorem?
 Bayes Theorem is mathematical formula to calculate conditional probability of an event occuring based on the fact the another event is already occuring.

-The mathematical definition of conditional probability is
+The mathematical definition of conditional probability is for P(A|B)

 $$
 \boldsymbol{P(A|B) = \frac{A \cap B}{P(B)}}